BP signs $16 billion tight gas project deal in Oman

 "There are other projects that we have put aside but this is one that is big, it is important and it is a good partnership...
 It fits with our strategy as a company to develop large reservoirs."

-Construction is expected to begin in 2014, with first gas expected in late 2017 and plateau production of around 1 bcf, or 28.3 million cubic metres, per day expected in 2018.
+Construction is expected to begin in 2014, with first gas expected in late 2017 and plateau production of around 1 bcf, or 28.3 million cubic meters, per day expected in 2018.

 This would be enough to meet around a third of the country's current domestic gas needs.
 But Omani energy demand is rising rapidly and Muscat also hopes to import Iranian gas in a 25-year deal signed in August.